tbonald/directed/README.md

 submitted to ICLR 2019.

-## Experiments

-Experiments on the graphs of the [Konect](http://konect.uni-koblenz.de) collection are available as a Jupyter notebook:
+The experiments described in the paper are available as a Jupyter notebook:

 ```python
 experiments.ipynb